JenMcD-star/JenMcD-star/README.md

 ![swagger](https://img.shields.io/badge/Swagger-85EA2D?style=for-the-badge&logo=Swagger&logoColor=white)
 ![ruby](https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white)

 Welcome to my GitHub!
-I am an aspiring software enginner with a background in teaching.
+I am a full-stack software enginner with a background in teaching.
 Part of teaching is being a lifelong learner, being passionate and looking at problems in a variety of ways to come up with creative and effective solutions.
 I bring those same qualities to my coding along with experience in creating strong relationships with others.
-Please reach out if you'd like to work on any projects together, have advice or suggestions or want to know about me.
+Please reach out if you'd like to work on any projects together or want to know more about me.

-- 🌱 I’m currently learning Ruby on Rails.
+- 🌱 I’m currently building full-stack applications with Ruby on Rails that are scalable, performant and accessible.
-- 🤔 I’m looking for help with developing a career in tech.
 - 📫 How to reach me: jenniferannvancura@gmail.com
 - ⚡ Fun fact: I am ultrarunner and have run several races over the marathon distance!